rmx/blog.rmx.im/_posts/2013-06-09-weekly-retrospect.md

 loading encounters.

 Moreover we found some memory leaks in the particle system class.
-After addressing the performance is back to an acceptable level.
+After addressing the leaks the performance is back to an acceptable level but may require additional effort.
+With the options to disable particle effects (an option for a  more gradual reduction on the particle system resources is planned) we hope to enable players with low-end machines to enjoy the game.
 In order to prevent the garbage collector from stealing too many CPU cycles we might have to start reusing memory more aggresively in the future.